laurengarcia/url-metadata/README.md

 console.log(metadata);
 ```

-#### Proxy mode
+### Proxy mode for blocked web pages
-For reaching web pages that are blocked.
-Grab your API key from [ScraperAPI.com using this affiliate link](https://docs.scraperapi.com/getting-started/quick-start/grab-your-api-key?fp_ref=lauren37) to support the author of this package.
-If you have another vendor you'd like integrated, just ask in the [Discord support channel](https://discord.gg/BqVBeeGsc5).
-More to come soon.
+This package is vendor-neutral.
+Any proxy/ unblocking service works via `proxyUrl` + `proxyParams`.
+Two vendors are documented below, affiliate links support the author.
+Want another added?
+Ask in the [Discord support channel](https://discord.gg/BqVBeeGsc5).

 `proxyUrl` triggers proxy mode.
 Proxy calls route through a third party doing its own upstream fetch, which takes longer than a direct fetch — so `options.timeout` defaults to 60 seconds in instead of the usual 10, or you can customize.

 `proxyParams` is a flat passthru, sent verbatim as query params exactly as named in your vendor's docs - no allowlist, no translation on our side.
 Some vendors authenticate via a header instead of a query param (ex: an `x-api-key` header) — for those, pass it in `requestHeaders` instead and skip `proxyParams` entirely if the vendor needs no other params.

+In proxy mode, `requestHeaders` are sent to the proxy vendor, not the target URL — the vendor makes its own request to the target URL and won't include them unless it has a passthrough param for it (ex: ScraperAPI's `keep_headers: true`).

+**Note:** HTML-only.
+Some vendors offer structured-data or merchant-specific endpoints that return JSON or CSV, not HTML — this package can't parse those and will throw `unsupported content type` if your proxy config is pointed at one.
+That's expected; those are a different kind of tool.
+Stick to each vendor's plain HTML-fetching endpoint (ex: ScraperAPI's https://api.scraperapi.com/, ScrapingAnt's https://api.scrapingant.com/v2/general).

+**Note:** `redirects`, `responseHeaders` and `performance` timing reflect the proxy call, not the target server's actual response.

+More code examples and notes available in our [Github test suite](https://github.com/laurengarcia/url-metadata/blob/master/test/proxy.test.js).

+#### ScraperAPI.com

+[Grab your ScraperAPI key (affiliate link supports the author)](https://docs.scraperapi.com/getting-started/quick-start/grab-your-api-key?fp_ref=lauren37).
+It's a premium choice for hard-to-get pages.

 [ScraperAPI's proxy params list](https://docs.scraperapi.com/control-and-optimization/supported-parameters?fp_ref=lauren37) offers headless javascript rendering via `render: true`, also supports `screenshot: true`.
-Activate residential and mobile IPs by setting `premium: true`, and `ultra_premium: true` activates advanced bypassing mechanisms.
+Activate residential and mobile IPs by setting `premium: true`. `ultra_premium: true` activates advanced bypassing mechanisms - can exceed the 60s default, so pass a higher `timeout` option explicitly in that case.

-In proxy mode, `requestHeaders` are sent to the proxy vendor, not the target URL — the vendor makes its own request to the target URL and won't include them unless it has a passthrough param for it (ex: ScraperAPI's `keep_headers: true`).

 ```javascript
 const metadata = await urlMetadata('https://hardto.get', {